exprml/exprml-language/README.md

 - Embeddable:
   - Libraries implementing ExprML interpleters are available in multiple programming languages.
   - JSON Schema of ExpreML can be referenced from exsisting plugins and other JSON Schemas.
+- Multi-language support
+  - Interpreters are available in various programming language.

 ## Interpreters